eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 On the other hand, since `Object` is a supertype of types like `Float` which are passed by value at the level of the Java Virtual Machine, you can't use the `===` operator to test the identity of two values of type `Object`.
-Instead, `===` is defined to act opon instances of the interface [`Identifiable`](#{site.urls.apidoc_current}/ceylon/language/interface_Identifiable.html)
+Instead, `===` is defined to act upon instances of the interface [`Identifiable`](#{site.urls.apidoc_current}/ceylon/language/interface_Identifiable.html)

 <!-- try: -->
 <!-- check:none:decl from ceylon.language -->
-    doc "The abstract supertype of all types with a well-defined notion of identity.
+    "The abstract supertype of all types with a well-defined notion of identity.
 Values of type `Identifiable` may be compared to determine if they are references to the same object instance."
     shared interface Identifiable {

-        doc "Identity equality comparing the identity of the two values..."
+        "Identity equality comparing the identity of the two values..."
         shared default actual Boolean equals(Object that) {
             if (is Identifiable that) {
                 return this===that;